roshanis/10kings/chapter2_alauddin_khilji_final.md

 I applied these same economic principles when outfitting my horse archers.
 Every man knew his equipment allowance.
 Every archer knew the fixed price for arrows, saddles, armor.
 No corruption, no inflation, no surprises.

 It made us efficient.
 Professional.
-Loyal.

-Right up until the moment efficiency demanded we be eliminated.
+Loyal, until that same efficiency demanded we be eliminated.

 ### The Mongol Invasions: Fighting My Own People